victorjonsson/jquery-editable/README.md

 Double click on an element and it turns into a textarea.
 The content of the element is now displayed in the textarea.
 When you're done editing all you have to do is to click some where outside the textarea and the content will be added to the DOM.
 You can toggle the size of the font by pressing the keys cmd + &uarr; or cmd + &darr; while editing the content
 (ctrl-key instead of cmd if you're on windows).
+If you don't want to use a plain textarea as editor you can [integrate jQuery editable with tinyMCE](#tinymce-integration).

 #### Code examples